PseudoMon/miniblaseball/README.md

 `teamsReverseId.js` contain codes that flatten that teams JSON into a single array, and then transform that array into an object in which team names become keys and their values is their index within that array.
 Savvy?
 It's for sorting by teams, so you can just compare their team index.

-Someday we'll find a way to integrate this with the Python script that generate players data, so it'll generate both players and teams data.
+Someday we'll find a way to automate creation of the team file.

 ## Readying for distribution
 Run rollup without using watch.
 It'll result in a minified production-ready file (todo: this is not yet true)